 Coliving makes it possible to live, work, play and learn while you travel.
 While most people only get a few weeks of holidays a year, coliving allows you to visit new destinations throughout the year while still getting your work done.

-It’s a growing lifestyle trend in 2019, particularly among Millenials who are finding themselves priced out of major cities and many creative people are embracing a different mindset that values the kind of freedom associated with being location independent.
+It’s a growing lifestyle trend among young people who are finding themselves priced out of major cities and those who want to embrace a different global citizen mindset that values the kind of freedom associated with being location independent.

 Coliving has been described by some as having roommates with an app but for entrepreneurs and freelancers who need to focus on work, there are a lot of more premium options for surrounding yourself with other high energy creators so you can live, work and play together in style.